-The Executive Board must consider our tentative subaward recommendations at their meeting on May 15th so that subaward agreements can be in place and services begun by July 1st.
+The Executive Board must consider approving our tentative subaward recommendations at your May 15th meeting so that subaward agreements can be in place and services begun by July 1st.
 Based on the anticipated funding levels available from the Arizona Department of Economic Security (ADES) for the AAA services listed above, we have developed the attached AAA funding levels by county area and potential subaward recommendations for Fiscal Year 2021.
-These recommendations do not include additional funding that will soon become available for response to the COVID-19 outbreak.
+These recommendations do not contain the COVID-19 funding but I will send out an updated document before the meeting to include those additional monies.
 It's also important to remember that these are only the initial funding levels and they may be increased (or decreased) based on subaward negotiations and future alerts from ADES.